 If one is tense, one simply observes one’s tension.
 You will never understand yourself if you seek to change yourself.
 The harder you try to change yourself the worse it gets.
 You are called upon to be aware. – Awareness, by Anthony de Mello

-Mindfulness doesn’t appear to come naturally to anyone, whether they have Dissociative Identity Disorder or not.
-Increasing awareness therefore does require some effort.
+Mindfulness doesn’t appear to come naturally to anyone, whether they have DID or not.
+Increasing awareness, therefore, does require some effort.
 When I engage in the following activities regularly, I see a marked increase in self-awareness, a more profound connection with my system, and a decrease in dissociation:

 - Exercise – Moving my body, particularly when I’m not distracted by anything else, calls my attention to my breathing, the feeling of my muscles contracting and expanding, the thump of my heartbeat.
 Exercise brings me into my body and the present moment.